 Work in veterinary medicine, especially if you deal with livestock

-Handle or dress game animals — in the United States, seasonal outbreaks of anthrax are common among livestock and game animals, such as deer
+Handle or dress game animals — while anthrax is rare in the United States, there are occasional outbreaks in domestic cattle and wild animals such as deer

 Inject illegal drugs, such as heroin

-An anthrax vaccine for humans is available.
-The vaccine doesn't contain live bacteria and can't lead to infection, but it can cause side effects, ranging from soreness at the injection site to more-serious allergic reactions.
+An anthrax vaccine is available for certain groups of people.
+The vaccine doesn't contain live bacteria and can't lead to infection.
+However, the vaccine can cause side effects, ranging from soreness at the injection site to more-serious allergic reactions.